om-varshney/Java-Lab/README.md

 2. We implemented the NOMATCHEXCP to ensure that country name is always India.

 We understood the process of building custom exceptions in Java.
 And about the features of the Java Exception class.

+## Assignment 9

+In this assignment we demonstrated Database connectivity from Java to MySQL.
+We used JDBC drivers to accomplish this task.

+## Assignment 10

+In this assignment we demonstrated the usage of threads in Java by making use of various methods of the thread class.
+We used the extension method of threading, i.e. by extending the Thread class.